espressif/arduino-esp32/docs/source/contributing.rst

 Inline comments are important if the example contains complex algorithms or specific configurations that the user needs to change.

+Brief and clear inline comments are really helpful for the example understanding and it's fast usage.

 **Example**

+See the `FTM example <https://github.com/espressif/arduino-esp32/blob/master/libraries/WiFi/examples/FTM/FTM_Initiator/FTM_Initiator.ino>`_ as a reference.

 .. code-block:: arduino